 There are two kinds of PR backlinks in this world: white hat PR and black hat PR.
 White hat PR backlinks are backlinks that were earned within the guidelines set by Google.

-Black hat PR backlinks, on the other hand, are spammy attempts at making a fake business seem real or just an unethical way of “earning” high authority backlinks.
+Black hat PR backlinks, on the other hand, are spammy attempts at making a fake business seem real or just an unethical way of “earning” high authority PR backlinks.

 This guide contains everything you need to know about PR backlinks, including how they work and how to get them.
-If you’re beginning to create a solid linkbuilding strategy or if you need to update your backlink knowledge, you are in the right place.
+If you’re beginning to create a solid linkbuilding approach or if you need to update your backlink knowledge, you are in the right place.

 Let’s start super basic before taking a deep dive into all the details: